Church of San Martín de Luiña

 The Church of San Martín de Luiña (Iglesia de San Martín de Luiña) is a Baroque-style Roman Catholic parish church located in Escalada in Asturias, Spain.
 The building, located at the top of the hill, is surrounded by the residential areas of Escalada.
 The current church, begun in 1718, was completed in 1726, according to the inscription on the lintel of the door.
+The church was declared Bien de Interés Cultural in 2003.

 Subsequent additions

 In the first decade of the 19th century, porticoes were built to protect the three church doors at the foot of the nave.
 The bell tower was erected in mid-century, although the building underwent renovation in the twentieth century.
 In 1964, the original dome of the tower, severely damaged during the civil war, was replaced by the current roof line.